franiglesias/php-golden/doc/master_approval_cookbook.md

 }
 ```

-We have already values greater than zero, but in boundary analysis we should be examining values immediately around the boundary. `1` in this case.
-We know that negative values are not allowed for Quality.
+We have already values greater than zero, but in boundary analysis we should be examining values immediately around a known boundary. `1` in this case, because it follows zero.
+We know that negative values are not allowed for Quality, so we won't use `-1`.

 Line 27: